What is the OSCAR Subsidy?

 If you’re applying for the OSCAR Subsidy and other payments, then you can apply online.

-Once you’ve submitted your online application, Work and Income will explain what else you need to do (such as asking your OSCAR provider to complete the supervisor’s part of the Childcare Assistance application form).
+Once you’ve submitted your application, Work and Income will explain what else you need to do (such as asking your OSCAR provider to complete the supervisor’s part of the Childcare Assistance application form).

 Once you’ve started receiving the OSCAR Subsidy, do you need to confirm your child’s OSCAR arrangements on an ongoing basis?